ajakaja/ajakaja.github.io/_notes/ontology.md

 Physical changes in the world -- like, say `the player literally physically walks to Goldshire` -- correspond to ontological changes `<The player walks to Goldshire>`.

-That is, our job is implement `f` that maps physical states to knowledge and back, AND `g`, which maps physical _changes_ to _knowledge changes_, and back.
+That is, our job is implement `f`, which maps physical states to knowledge states and back, AND `g`, which maps physical _changes_ to _knowledge changes_, and back.

 * if you walk to Goldshire, `g` updates `Q -> Q'` to say where the game knows you are.
 * but also, you could 'instruct your character to `walk to Goldshire`'.
 Perhaps you want to walk there while you watch.
 Or the game supports fast travel and you teleport there.
 Or slow travel: the AI walks you there while you're offline.
 Or the game author writes a script which tells an NPC to walk to Goldshire.
 All of these are the same concept and need _both_ a physical and ontological expression, and a mapping between the two.